k1915361/ku_django_frontend/README.md

 </script>
 ```

-This fourth method however, for some reason, the directories are not properly being received on the server side.
+This method however, for unknown reason, the directories are not properly being received on the server side.
-The root issue is unknown yet.

-The issue was found.
+The found reason is:

 1. There were two duplicate hidden input for storing directories.
 2. Second possible issue is that the location of the JavaScript was placed outside of a 'div' document container, whereas it should be placed right under the form document - under where the `</form>` ends.